nushankodikara/TecInpact/content/post/google-drive-serverless-web-hosting-2020.md

 ---

 # Introduction
-Serverless web hosting getting popular day by day, with the rise of static websites.
-So here today, I'm going to show you how to host your created website ( HTML JS And CSS files ) In the google drive, and setting up a proper domain name for it using Freenom and netlify.
+Serverless web hosting getting popular day by day, with the rise of static websites, So here today, I'm going to show you how to host your created website ( HTML JS And CSS files ) In the google drive, and setting up a proper domain name for it using Freenom and netlify.
 If you are a typical follower of my blog, this would be awkward because I didn't completed the web development course just yet.
 But I will very soon and a side note : This is a side post Until I'm preparing the Python Programming course.

 # Website
 Well, for now you have the HTML file (index.html) you made from our [HTML Zero To Hero](/post/html-for-modern-web-development/) Course or you should have a static website pre built.
 First thing's first, we have to upload the webpage to a folder in our google drive.
 [Here](/zip/Sample-site.zip) you can download the sample file I'm going to use in this project.